As'ad Al Hamad

-In order to provide better quality care to sick pediatric dermatology cases, this clinic is started on Wednesdays.
+In order to provide better quality care to sick pediatric dermatology cases, this clinic is running on Wednesdays.
 Location: clinic 15

 It is run by one Consultant (Dr. Arti Nanda).
 This clinic will provide specialized dermatology care services to pediatric patients suffering from:

-This is a specialized clinic for diagnosing hair disorders including: Androgenic Alopecia in males and females, Hirsutism (non-endocrine in origin), Primary Hair Disorders, Alopecia Areata patients failed in the standard therapy, and Acute and Chronic Telogen Effluvium.
+This is a specialized clinic for diagnosing hair disorders including: Androgenic Alopecia in males and females, Hirsutism (non-endocrine in origin), Primary Hair Disorders, and Acute and Chronic Telogen Effluvium.

-The clinic has started operation on February 2003 and is run by a (Dr. Ibrahim AI-Aradi) as a once weekly clinic (on Mondays from 10:30 – 12:30).
-Referral of the patients should be through a written note in the patient's file and should include brief history, examination and tests done for that patient.
+The clinic has started operation on February 2003 and is run by Dr. Ibrahim AI-Aradi (Consultant) a once weekly on Mondays from 10:30 – 12:30).
+Referral of the patients should be through a written note in the patient's file and should include brief history, examination and tests done for the patient.
 Any patient referred without a note will not be accepted.
 Booking of appointments will be through the nurse-in-charge of this clinic.
 For the Protocol of this clinic, please refer to Appendix 45.

-The clinic has started operation on November 2010 and is run by Dr Shamayel Al-Snafi (Specialist ) It is run once per week currently (Mondays) and is located in Clinic No 7.
+The clinic has started operation on November 2010 and is run by Dr Ghadeer Al Alawi (Specialist).
+It is run once per week currently (Mondays) and is located in Clinic No 7.

-Starting from March 2011 Dr Jihan Raji is running a joint clinic in KCC for MF and CTCL cases on Mondays.
-This clinic was requested by Dr Salem Al-Shimmari and was officially approved.
-Its for better care of these patients who are jointly treated and followed up by both departments.
+Starting from March 2011 Dr Jihan Raji (Registrar) is running a joint clinic in KCC for MF and CTCL cases on second Monday.
+This clinic was requested by Dr Salem Al-Shammari and was officially approved.
+It is for better care of these patients who are jointly treated and followed up by both departments.

 b) The Specialty Units:

-This is run by 4 registrars (Dr. Ihab Nour El-Dein, Dr. Jihan Raji, Dr Mohammed Taha, and Dr Ahmad Fekry) supervised by one Specialist Dr Fahad AlMotawa and supervised by Dr. Hejab Al-Ajmi, helped by trained nursing staff.
+This is run by 6 registrars (Dr. Ihab Nour El-Dein, Dr. Jihan Raji, Dr Mohammed Taha, Dr Ahmad Fekry (except on Mondays:surgery, and Thursdays:outpatients), Dr Isra Yaqout (except on Wednesdays:mycology), and Dr Riham Ashour.
+The unit is supervised by one Specialist (Dr Abeer Arboud who is physically available in the unit on Mondays and Thursdays,) and a specialist (Dr. Abeer Abdalla ), The doctors are helped by trained nursing staff.

 It provides phototesting and phototherapy (Systemic and Topical PUVA, UVB, UVA) for the indicated diseases.
 Each doctor working in this unit should follow the treatment protocol provided by the center for this unit (Appendix 46).
+And all non-Kuwaiti patients receiving phototherapy should be charged (Appendix 10).
 Topical application of medication for Topical PUVA should be carried out by the nursing staff and not be the patients themselves.